 Beginning in January 1998 the projection of the spectra on the detector for all NUV- and FUV- MAMA spectroscopic modes were shifted slightly each month.
 This procedure was instituted in order to minimize uneven charge depletion in the microchannel plates that would increase the non-uniformity of the flat fields.
-These monthly charge-offsetting shifts can shift the spectrum ±30 low-resolution pixels in AXIS1 (dispersion) and ±80 low-resolution pixels in AXIS2 (cross-dispersion).
-Hence observers are advised to select settings that keep wavelength ranges of interest away from the extremes of wavelength settings and targets of interest away from the extreme ends of the long slits.
+These monthly charge-offsetting shifts can shift the spectrum ±15 low-resolution pixels in AXIS1 (dispersion) and ±40 low-resolution pixels in AXIS2 (cross-dispersion).
+Hence observers are advised to select settings that keep wavelength ranges and targets of interest away from the extreme ends of the long slits.
 Starting in August 2002 this monthly offsetting was disabled for the MAMA echelle modes, although it continues to be done for 1st order MAMA spectroscopic modes, as it was realized that moving the echelle spectrum in the AXIS1 direction shifts the echelle blaze function by a different amount than it shifts the wavelength scale.
 This misalignment of the blaze function with the wavelength scale makes proper flux calibration of the extracted spectrum significantly more difficult.